argoproj/argo-cd/docs/user-guide/commands/argocd_admin_cluster.md

 ```

-# Authenticate with a Token
+#Generate declarative config for a cluster
-argocd admin cluster --auth-token YOUR_AUTH_TOKEN
+argocd admin cluster generate-spec my-cluster -o yaml

-# Use a Custom Client Certificate and Key
+#Generate a kubeconfig for a cluster named "my-cluster" and display it in the console
-argocd admin cluster --client-crt /path/to/client.crt --client-crt-key /path/to/client.key
+argocd admin cluster kubeconfig my-cluster

-# Set Logging Format and Level
+#Print information namespaces which Argo CD manages in each cluster.
-argocd admin cluster --logformat json --loglevel debug
+argocd admin cluster namespaces my-cluster
 ```

 ### Options